Louis J. Van Schaick

-Louis Joseph Van Schaick (July 1, 1875 – February 14, 1945) was an officer in the United States Army and a Medal of Honor recipient for his actions in the Philippine–American War.
+Louis Joseph Van Schaick (July 1, 1875 – February 14, 1945) was an officer in the United States Army and the Medal of Honor recipient for his actions in the Philippine–American War.

 Biography

 Van Schaick was born on July 1, 1875, in Cobleskill, New York, to John Van Schaick and the former Frances Elizabeth Shaver.
 Among his siblings was John van Schaick Jr., who later married Julia Asenath Romaine (a daughter of Benjamin F. Romaine of New York City).

 Van Schaick attended West Point as a member of the 1900 class but left one year before graduating to join the army.
 While serving in the Philippines, he held the governorships of Cavite (1905–1907) and Mindoro (1908–1912).
+In 1906, he assisted Colonel Harry Hill Bandholtz in carrying out the capture of the notorious Filipino bandit leader, Macario Sakay.

 He later went on to fight with General John J. Pershing in pursuit of Pancho Villa and (as a lieutenant colonel) was part of the 1st expeditionary force sent to France, again with General Pershing.
 He was retired for disability in August 1934 with the rank of colonel.

 He was later imprisoned during the Japanese occupation of the Philippines and died shortly after his release on February 14, 1945.
+He was buried at Manila American Cemetery and Memorial.